Jack-19/Fast-Lane-Detailing/README.md

 ## Featesures To Add
 As part of this project I created a Bootstrap courosel with four images, links and a brief description.
 I have since decided to leave it out of this project
 due to it not fitting in correctly with the flow of the page.
-For now I have commented out the courosel so it will not be displayed, however I beileve it is a
+For now I have removed the courosel so it will not be displayed, however I beileve it is a
 a good/ cool feature that I would like to add back in, in the future.
 I think it could possibly replace the hero image to allow the potential cusomters or users
 of the website to see what services are avalible as soon as they load the page.
 I would also like to add a new section showing prices of avaliable services, this could be easily added by creating a new section and keeping to the same themes.
 I.E background color, font stye and size and layout.
+Another feature I would like to add would be the ability to submit the booking / enquiry form to an actual backend.
+This would create a fully fuctioning online booking system for the company.

 ## Structure
 The structure of my project is slightly different from most others I found when carrying out research.